2020PB/police-brutality/reports/Ohio.md

 ### Congresswoman Joyce Beatty reportedly sprayed with "mace or pepper spray" | May 30th

-Joyce Beatty, an African American congresswoman from Ohio, was sprayed with mace or pepper spray at a protest in Columbus.
+Joyce Beatty, an African American congresswoman from Ohio, was sprayed with mace or pepper spray at a protest in Columbus (near High and Broad Streets).

 tags: less-lethal, mace, pepper-spray, politician, protester, spray

 id: oh-columbus-2

-geolocation:
+geolocation: 39.9620498,-83.0006563

 **Links**